-Office parties are an accumulation of a number of things that introverts don’t particularly like.
+Office parties are an accumulation of several things that introverts don’t particularly like.

 Crowded spaces, small talk with acquaintances and potentially meeting new people is exhausting for anyone with an introverted personality, but this doesn’t mean you can’t have a good time!
 There are useful introvert’s guides for work gatherings available online which will give you some pointers on how to best go about these tricky events.